Policies & Procedures

 Acceptable Forms of Payment

 Visa, Master-card, American Express, and Discover.
-Cashier’s check or money order required for purchases exceeding $5,000.
+Cashier’s check is required for purchases exceeding $5,000 and all vehicle purchases.

 Visa, Master-card, American Express, Discover and PayPal.